Effective June 17, 2020

-- Assure that proposed or actual cost sharing is necessary and required or permitted by the sponsor in the manner described.
+- Assure that proposed or actual Cost Share is necessary and required or permitted by the sponsor in the manner described.

-- Obtain necessary requisite approvals and third-party commitment letters prior to committing cost-share in proposals.
+- Obtain necessary requisite approvals and 3rd Party commitment letters prior to committing Cost Share in proposals.

-- Ensure third-party contributors understand allowability and documentation requirements.
+- Ensure 3rd Party contributors understand allowability and documentation requirements.

 Chair and Dean level reviewers